Drug & Alcohol Rehab London & UK | Free, Impartial, Expert Addiction Rehab & Treatment Advice

 In severe cases, alcohol withdrawal can become life-threatening without treatment.
 That is why dependent drinkers should not stop suddenly without medical advice.

-Related topics: if alcohol is mixed with benzodiazepines, see Mixing alcohol with benzodiazepines.
+Related topics: If alcohol is mixed with benzodiazepines, see Mixing alcohol with benzodiazepines.
 If you need immediate help finding services, see NHS & free help FAQs.

 Related: